AOwen104/Portfolio/README.md

 # Portfolio
-Individual portfolio showcasing who I am and R Project
+Individual portfolio showcasing who I am and one of my completed R Projects